-Significant changes have been made to the tax treatment of interest and dividends.
-At P&K Associates, we can provide guidance on the rules and help you minimise your income tax liability in the Edgware area.
+Special rules apply to the tax treatment of interest and dividends.
+At P&K Associates, we can provide guidance on the rules and help you minimise your income tax liability in the Edgware or surrounding areas.

 Dividend and savings allowances are available.
 We consider the opportunities and pitfalls of the personal tax rules.